KalkulierbaR/kalkulierbar/backend/docs/SignedTableaux.md

 1.2 T □A → A
 is a prefixed signed formula (or just a prefixed formula for short).
 ## Input Format Specification
-The input to a Signed Modal Tableaux proof is the extensions of Prepositional Formula by the operators □ (“box”) and ◇ (“diamond”), which is attached to formulas.
+The input to a Signed Modal Tableaux proof is the extensions of Propositional Formula by the operators □ (“box”) and ◇ (“diamond”), which is attached to formulas.

 ## State Format Specification